artsandmetaphysics/goodlifeodyssey/_documents/the-future-of-art.md

 Although a famous chef may consider their food art, nobody would consider a simple meal art.
 Again, it is the degree of effort and intent behind this.
 Thus many medieval paintings of Madonna are not art.
 Many buildings are not art.
 Many video games and TV shows are not art.
 But all of these can be art.

-Some modern sculptors don't fabricate their works--they have teams of people fabricate their designs.
+Some modern sculptors don't fabricate their works–they have teams of people fabricate their designs.
 Does this make their works less art?
 I don't think so.
 Similarly, a television show, although involving many people, does not mean all of them are artists.
 Some or all of them may be.
 The means of fabrication does not seem to matter.

 Do financial incentives matter?
 Is the poor artist purer than the marketer?
 I don't think so.
 They have different constraints to consider.
 The church paid the great 16th century painters in Rome were sought after and paid handsomely for their work.
 Money certainly matters for art.
 It is easy to imagine that medieval painters tired of painting religious figures and figures from Greek mythology, but that is where the money was.